What we’ll cover:

 If you’ve worked with a bank to borrow money, to save more, or to do a little of both, you’ve probably tangled with interest in some form or fashion.
 But the experience if you’re borrowing or saving is a little different.

-When you drop money into a savings account, money market account or certificate of deposit, you may see the account APY in various places, or, at the very least, on the promotional information for these accounts.
+When you drop money into a deposit account, like a savings account, money market account or certificate of deposit (CD), you may see the account APY in various places, or, at the very least, on the promotional information for these bank accounts.

 But, when you’re borrowing money, interest is calculated a little differently and loan and credit statements include APRs instead of APYs.

 If it’s all interest, shouldn’t the measurements be the same?
 You’d think so, but APY applies when you’re saving money (think savings accounts, CDs, money market accounts) and APR pops up when you’re borrowing money.
 We dive into the details here, that is, if you’re interested in learning more.